Institute Overview

 Visiting Researcher Yosuke Okada (Professor, Department of Policy Innovation, Faculty of Social Innovation, Seijo University)

-Junichi Nishimura (Professor, Department of Economics, Gakushuin University)
+Junichi Nisihimura, Professor, Department of Economics, Faculty of Economics, Gakushuin University

 Policy Research Institute Introduction